 You can set up Starry Night to automatically update your comet, asteroid & satellite files.
-The various preferences are in the
+The various preferences are in the download the latest comet, satellite, and asteroid data files from the Starry Night website.

 LiveSky->Preferences for Auto Updates menu.